Southampton-RSG/2015-09-17-southampton/novice/python/08-cmdline.md

 we may want a program that reads a data set and prints the average inflammation per patient:

+> ## Switching to Shell Commands {.callout}
+> In this lesson we are switching from typing commands in a Python interpreter to typing
+> commands in a shell terminal window (such as bash).
+When you see a `$` in front of a
+> command that tells you to run that command in the shell rather than the Python interpreter.

 ~~~
 $ python3.4 readings.py --mean ../data/inflammation-01.csv
 5.45